MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aad-b2c-content.md

 - You do not need complex authorization, or are okay with building a custom roles/permissions system **(add link)**
 - Your end users need access to more than one application tenant under the same account

 Discuss here the pros/cons of a shared B2C tenant.
 Easier to manage, but have a theoretical limit of the number of identity providers you can enable (because of limit of custom policies).
+Also need to discuss limits here. https://learn.microsoft.com/en-us/azure/active-directory-b2c/service-limits?pivots=b2c-custom-policy#userconsumption-related-limits

 ### B2C tenant per customer